 - Punitive damages.
 In rare cases involving gross negligence or incompetence, a judge may award punitive damages to plaintiffs to discourage similar behavior in the future, from both the defendant and others.
 Punitive damages exist as a deterrent against intentionally harmful or egregiously negligent behaviors.

 It may seem daunting to think about suing a hospital, and hiring a reliable attorney is one of the best steps you can take to strengthen your position.
-The attorneys of Bode & Collins represent clients across Arizona in a variety of cases, and we put the full extent of our experience to work for every one of our clients.
+The attorneys of The Law Office of Chris Bode represent clients across Arizona in a variety of cases, and we put the full extent of our experience to work for every one of our clients.

 Reach out to our team to schedule a case evaluation.
 We’ll let you know if your hospital negligence case falls under general negligence or medical malpractice law and what to expect from a settlement or case award.